BendingSpoons/tempura-swift/README.md

 ```

 ### Layer
-A layer is nothing more than a function that takes a `UIView` (or a uiview-like class) instance and applies to it some style.
-To help you in the task, Tempura provides an helper:
+A layer is nothing more than a function that takes a `UIView` (or subclass) instance and applies some style to it:

 ```swift
 extension Style.Layer {